-Route 66 Miles of Possibility Conference Edwardsville - Oct 31 - Nov 3, 2024 Joliet - 2025 | Springifield 2026 route66milesofpossibility.com For More Events Visit: www.illinoisroute66.org/events NORTHERN SECTION The Mother Road maneuvers through the Chicago suburbs of Cicero, home of Henry's Drive-In, through Berwyn, host of the annual Berwyn Route 66 Car Show, and the Berwyn's Toys & Trains, where you can operate a giant train set, then through Countryside and Willowbrook.
+Stop by for a selfie with the "LARGEST TIRE ON ROUTE 66"!
+Visit our retro showroom and "garage" and pick up some Route 66 "merch"!
+NORTHERN SECTION The Mother Road maneuvers through the Chicago suburbs of Cicero, home of Henry's Drive-In, through Berwyn, host of the annual Berwyn Route 66 Car Show, and the Berwyn's Toys & Trains, where you can operate a giant train set, then through Countryside and Willowbrook.
 Increased war time traffic resulted in various alignments including the original 1920s two-lane highway from Joliet to Wilmington, which was replaced with a 1930s four-lane divided highway through Plainfield and Channahon, that later became I-55.
 PLAINFIELD & CHANNAHON If taking the 1930s route, you will want to stroll through Historic Downtown Plainfield which is on the National Register of Historic Places and enjoy the beautiful historic architecture and Waterfront Trails.
-Another site to see is Warehouse:109, an event venue whose gallery of antique motorcycles, vintage bar and a 1958 Airstream are an ode to classic Americana.
-And if you really want to get out in nature, check out the Channahon State Park in Channahon, an Indian name meaning "meeting of the waters" of the DuPage, Des Plaines and Kankakee rivers.
-Established in 1932, the 21-acre park which is the official trailhead for the Illinois & Michigan Canal State Trail checks all the outdoorsman boxes with camping, canoeing, fishing, picnicking and
+If you really want to get out in nature, check out the Channahon State Park in Channahon, an Indian name meaning "meeting of the waters" of the DuPage, Des Plaines and Kankakee rivers.
+Established in 1932, the 21-acre park which is the official trailhead for the Illinois & Michigan Canal State Trail checks all the outdoorsman boxes with camping, canoeing, fishing, picnicking and trail access.

 Did You Know?
-Downtown Plainfield hosts a unique shared alignment of Route 66 (Highway 59) and the Lincoln Highway (Highway 30) that traverses three blocks in the downtown district (Division Street between Main Street & Joliet Road).
+Downtown Plainfield hosts a unique shared alignment of Route 66 (Highway 59) and the Lincoln Highway (Highway 30) that traverses three blocks in the downtown district (Division Street between Main Street &.
+Joliet Road).